Learning at Princeton

 - Survey the whole reading assignment before you read it carefully.
 Read a few introductory and concluding paragraphs to get a general idea of the content of the chapter and the development of arguments.
 A quick survey of the table of contents or abstract may give you a good overview of the material in the book/article and help you establish a clear purpose.
 You will understand and remember more if you use the framework of the course to organize new knowledge.

 - Convert titles, headings, and subheadings into questions.
 Attempting to answer those questions will help focus your reading.
-Ask what the author intends to convey in the chapter or article and what points he or she is trying to make.
+Ask what the author intends to convey in the chapter or article and what points the author is trying to make.
 When you finish a paragraph, ask yourself what the main topic is — jot down your answer if it is a key point.
 Through this kind of self-examination and reflection, you assess your understanding and practice recall.

 - Underline or highlight just enough to make important points stand out.
 Put key words, phrases, or questions in the margin of the book or in your notes.
 Write down any questions you may have along with your own ideas and bring them to class.